Skip to content

 Dress code to visit Phuket Big Buddha: Sleeveless shirts, too-short pants or skirts above the knee are not authorised,

 There is a dress code to visit Phuket Big Buddha: Sleeveless shirts, too-short pants or skirts above the knee are not authorised, so if you wear short skirts or shorts, they will hand you a free sarong and ask you to wear it.
-While it is a popular tourist attraction, it is also an active temple with monks, so remember to dress appropriately and try not to speak too loudly, as we often hear.
+While it is a popular tourist attraction, it is also an active temple with monks, so remember to dress appropriately and try not to speak too loudly, as we often hear people unfortunately do, especially for social media.
 Security will check your attire at the path entrance leading to the temple.

 When was Phuket Big Buddha built?